 In 1985 Oscar-winning director Nelson Almendros released the film “Improper Conduct,’ documenting Castroite oppression, especially against youth and gays who were herded at Soviet bayonet point into forced -labor camps decorated with signs reading, “Work Will Make Men out of You”.
 Oddly for an anti-Castro documentary, it was shown worldwide to wide acclaim and several awards.
 The Cuban-exile Almendros had won an Oscar for earlier work.

 PBS refused to show Improper Conduct, despite repeated entreaties from the late Mr Almendros.
 Now over to former CPB chairman Alan Sagner’s Fair Play for Cuba Committee.
 On Nov.
-17, 1962, J. Edgar Hoover’s FBI cracked a
+17, 1962, J. Edgar Hoover’s FBI cracked a plot by Cuban agents that targeted Macy’s, Gimbels, Bloomingdale’s, and Manhattan’s Grand Central Terminal with a dozen incendiary devices and 500 kilos of TNT.
+The holocaust was set for the following week, the day after Thanksgiving.

 A little perspective: For the March 2004 Madrid subway blasts, all 10 of them that killed and maimed almost 2,000 people, al-Qaeda used a grand total of 100 kilos of TNT.
 Members of the group co-founded and funded by Alan Sagner planned to set off five times that explosive power in the some of the biggest department stores on earth, all packed to suffocation and pulsing with holiday cheer on the year’s biggest shopping day.